-Anyone who has joined my 28 program knows that I’ll never be the trainer to tell you that you can’t eat this or can’t have that.
-I believe that sticking to a healthy routine is all about balance and this means your favourite takeaway doesn’t have to be completely off the menu.
+Anyone on my 28 program knows I’ve never been one to say ‘you can’t eat this’ or ‘you can’t have that’.
+I believe the secret to sticking to a healthy routine is all about balance and this means your favourite takeaway doesn’t have to be completely off the menu.

-One of my favourite things to do on a Friday night is order Uber eats with Snez and the girls (even if it does mean ordering from 3 separate restaurants because we can never settle on one!).
+One of my favourite things to do on a Friday night is order Uber eats with Snez and the girls (even if it means we always order from 3 separate restaurants because we can never collectively settle on one!).

-Don’t leave ordering too late.
-When your eyes get bigger than your stomach, it’s a sure-fire way to end up with extra dumplings that just have to be polished off.
+Don’t leave ordering too late in the day.
+When you’re hungry your eyes will get bigger than your stomach, it’s a sure-fire way to end up with extra dumplings that just have to be polished off.

 My tip is to avoid eating straight out of the container and portion your food onto a normal sized plate or bowl you regularly use, before you dig in.